An ovulation calendar is a good place to start familiarizing oneself with menstrual patterns in order to estimate ovulation.

 Once a woman has collected basic information about the patterns of her periods, she can use an online ovulation calculator to approximate her most fertile days.

-A woman has to input the first day of her period and an average length of her cycle to receive an ovulation prediction.
+To do so, she has to input the first day of her last period and an average length of her cycles in order to receive an ovulation prediction.
 Alternatively, she can make calculations by hand.

 Whether done by hand or with a fertility calculator, ovulation and one's fertile window can be estimated using the following method: